ARP and RRP Designations

 - Attending industry related workshops or gaining other relative certifications (please note credits for non-ARDA programs must be pre-approved by the AIF)

-Applications are reviewed twice yearly by the Accreditation Board, and must be received by September 15 for the fall review or February 15 for the spring review.
+Applications are reviewed four times a year by the Accreditation Board, and deadlines are March 1st, June 1st, September 1st, and December 1st.
 Accepted applicants will be notified via e-mail and will receive a certificate of achievement and lapel pin, and they will be listed on the ARDA Web site and featured in Developments magazine.

 Maintaining a designation: